Homestuck126/final_project_cs100_jsand_mman_atam/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?
  >   * Video games are growing in popularity and importance within society, as computing students with an interest in the area we were interested in developing our own game for this project.
-This will challenge us to improve our own skills while working as a team, but also give us a greater appreciation for the amount of effort that is invested in the development of the games we enjoy.
+This will challenge us to improve our own skills while working as a team and give us a greater appreciation for the amount of effort that is invested in the development of the games we enjoy.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * Language: C++
  >   * [Googletest](https://github.com/google/googletest) - Google's testing suite for checking methods and outputs